nbro/andz/OBJECTIVES.md

     - Implementation is performed in a very high-level and user-friendly programming language: Python.

     - No optimization of the implemetations.
-This doesn't mean at all that I will always try to implement the best algorithm for the task or operation, but simply that I will not introduce tricks of any sort to make the implementation faster.
+This doesn't mean at all that I won't always try to implement the best algorithm for the task (or operation), but simply that I will not introduce tricks of any sort to make the implementation faster.

 3. Learn to analyse the asymptotic complexity of the algorithms and in particular of their implementation.